NSW Work Injury Claim

 • Employment evidence showing the work event, role duties, hours, earnings, and any prior accepted claim history.

-Where weekly payments or treatment were already in dispute before death, review the surroundingweekly payments issuesand anyexisting denial issuesbecause those records can become part of the causation fight.
+Where weekly payments or treatment were already in dispute before death, review the surroundingweekly payments issuesand anyexisting denial issuesbecause those records can become part of the causation issue.

 Common reasons insurers dispute death claims

-• Not work-related: causation and substantial contribution disputes often lead to aSection 78 denial notice.
+• Not work-related: disputes about the applicable injury and causation provisions often lead to aSection 78 denial notice.
 Families should also track thesection 78 response timelineto avoid missing evidence and objection windows.

 • Dependency challenge: the insurer disputes financial reliance, household support, or the degree of dependency shown by the records.